monadicsystems/okapi/docs/index.md

 Pattern synonyms like `MagicNumber` or `XYQuery` in the example above come in handy when we need to use the same pattern inside multiple Matchpoints.

-You would use the Matchpoint we defined above like so (using `-XLambdaCase`):
+You can use the Matchpoint we defined above in a case statement with other Matchpoints to define a Server.

 ```haskell
 type Server m = Request -> m Response